mikepfrank/GLaDOS/README.md

 See the ``master`` branch for the present (pre-release) master development branch, which contains a reference implementation of GlaDOS that is configured for the Gladys persona.
 Gladys is a persona exhibited by the GPT-3/davinci engine.

 There are also development branches for various experimental AI personas; some of these dev branches may include code changes some of which may still be unfinished and/or may need to be folded back into the master branch.
-(I will try to keep the master dev branch, at least, in a working state.)
+(But I will try to keep the master dev branch, at least, in a working state.)

 The following development branches are in relatively good shape, in the sense that, they are relatively clean branches off of master.
 However, they may or may not be in a working state at any given moment.
 It's best to check the branch log to get an idea of the current status.